Canceled: Hart Mountain Lek Monitoring

 About the place

 Hart Mountain National Antelope Refuge (NAR) was established in 1936 to protect the range and breeding grounds of pronghorn antelope and other wildlife species.
 Located in southeastern Oregon in the northern Great Basin, Hart Mountain is a wildlife mecca for over 300 species including migrating waterfowl, bighorn sheep, and sage-grouse.
 Hart Mountain and the adjacent lands have been recognized as one of six key areas important to the long-term survival of Greater Sage-Grouse.

 About the stewardship work

 Sage-grouse depend on sagebrush for winter survival and they are considered an indicator species for the overall health of sagebrush habitat across the West.

-You will work in groups of two or three for safety reasons as well as the benefits of having more than one person to take turns with different tasks such as using the spotting scope or recording the data.
+You will work in groups of two for safety reasons as well as the benefits of having more than one person to take turns with different tasks such as using the spotting scope or recording the data.
 Groups will drive to the work site, then use GPS units to navigate cross-country in the dark to their designated lek observation point, being careful of unseen hazards such as brush and uneven terrain along the way.

 Once relatively close to a traditional sage-grouse mating grounds, known as a lek, volunteers will be able to use the unique sounds that the male sage-grouse make to zero in on the lek.
 As day breaks, volunteers will use spotting scopes provided by the U.S. Fish and Wildlife Service (USFWS) and ONDA to count the number of individual males and females.